whois-server-list/whois-server-list/README.md

 We do also provide an online <a href="http://whois-api.domaininformation.de/">Whois API</a> which uses this list.

+# IDN

+Queries for IDN domain names should be done in the ACE representation.

 # Contribution

 If you want to change anything to the list feel free to submit a pull request.